About Speak Up For Women

-We found each other on social media, at political party events, through our work - you name it.
+We found each other on social media, at political party events, through our work, and through friends.

 We are dismayed by the way in which women’s voices, both here and overseas, have been silenced by slurs, smears and targeted harassment campaigns.
-It is not transphobic to ask questions, to advocate for women and girls, or to draw attention to male violence.
+It is not transphobic or bigoted to ask questions, to advocate for women and girls, or to draw attention to male violence.
 Where there is a conflict between transgender rights and women’s rights we believe it is critical that there is a need for respectful open discussion and that women’s concerns are listened to.

 We would love to hear from anyone interested in supporting what we do.